-Premiering at the Toronto Film Festival in its Midnight Madness section, the film induced more than the usual screams.
-Viewers reported vomiting and passing out following scenes that depicted cannibalism a little too realistically.
+Screening at the Toronto Film Festival (TIFF) in its Midnight Madness section, the film induced more than the usual screams from the audience.
+Indeed, viewers reported vomiting and passing out during scenes that depicted cannibalism a little too realistically.

-The director has big shoes to fill when it comes to making a satisfying horror film, and with a 100% "fresh" rating on Rotten Tomatoes, RAW has gotten off to a pretty good start.
+The director has big shoes to fill when it came to making a satisfying horror film, and with an 89 percent Fresh rating on Rotten Tomatoes, Raw has gotten off to a pretty good start.

-This isn't the first time a movie has gotten this kind of reaction from its audience.
-When The Exorcist arrived, viewers vomited, fainted, and had to leave the theater before the film was even half done.
+This isn't the first time a movie has received this kind of reaction from its audience.
+When The Exorcist arrived in the '70s, viewers vomited, fainted, and had to leave the theater before the film was even halfway through.
 There were reports of heart attacks and even a miscarriage.
-Audience reactions to horror films prove there is often plenty of jumping, screaming, and squirming, and The Blair Witch Project was among the first to literally make viewers seasick.
+Audience reactions to horror films prove there is often plenty of jumping, screaming and squirming, and The Blair Witch Project was among the first to literally make viewers feel motion sick.

-But as physically ill as you may have felt following these films, which of them left you feeling sorry for the villain?
+But as physically ill as viewers may have felt while watching these films, did any of them leave you feeling sorry for the villain?
 Ducournau may have stumbled onto a new subgenre of horror films.
-Movies like Carrie and Friday the 13th incite sympathy toward the one doing all the killing with some poignant backstory of bullying, but they are still straight up slasher films.
-RAW takes the cannibal horror genre and flips it like a manburger on a flaming grill.
+Movies like Carrie and Friday the 13th incite sympathy for the one doing all the killing, with some poignant backstory of bullying, but they are still straight-up slasher films. #Rawmovie takes the cannibal horror genre and flips it like a manburger on a flaming grill.

-The movie tells the story of 16-year-old Justine, a vegetarian veterinarian-to-be who goes off to vet school.
-During a hazing (apparently vet school has those), Justine is forced to eat some raw rabbit liver, watch the scene below.
-Being a vegetarian all her life, what follows?
-Naturally, something is awakened inside her, something with an insane hunger for flesh.
+Raw tells the story of college student Justine, a vegetarian veterinarian-to-be.
+During a hazing on campus (apparently vet school has those), Justine is forced to eat raw rabbit liver.
+Watch the scene below.
+A lifelong vegetarian, naturally something is awakened inside her — something with an insane hunger for flesh.
 She loves the taste of it and she's driven to satisfy that hunger in shocking ways.

-The cannibalism scenes were enough to sicken some of the audience at TIFF, which, of course, kind of pleased the director.
-In an interview with Indiewire Ducournau discussed the road leading to Cannes, where her movie debuted in May.
+The scenes of #cannibalism were enough to sicken some of the audience at TIFF, which, of course, kind of pleased the director.
+In an interview with Indiewire, Ducournau discussed the road leading to Cannes, where her movie debuted in May.
 She talked about how scared she was to show her film in Toronto, where many genre film buffs were waiting to possibly tear her apart.

-Obviously, neither she nor her film was torn apart at all.
-Through the hazing, the forced consumption of meat (raw, at that), and the subsequent changes the main character goes through, the French filmmaker achieves the impossible and stirs empathy for a young woman eating other people.
-With the overwhelmingly positive response, we can only hope to see RAW soon.
-It is getting its U.S. premiere at Fantastic Fest on September 25.
+Obviously, neither Ducournau nor her film was torn apart at all.
+Through the character's hazing, the forced consumption of meat (raw, at that), and the subsequent changes she goes through, the French filmmaker achieves the impossible and stirs empathy for a young woman who eats people.
+With the overwhelmingly positive response, we're now champing at the bit to see Raw, which is set for US cinematic release on March 10.

-Do you think you're capable of feeling sorry for a woman driven by lust for flesh pushed on her by others?
+Do you think you're capable of feeling sorry for a woman driven by hunger for human flesh?
 Are you excited to see the film?
 Share in the comments.